jeremypbeasley/canlis_j/studio.markdown

   photos:
   - title:
     url: "/uploads/20240420_Canlis_007_web.jpg"
-- title: 'Live In The Lower Lot: Calexico'
-  slug: live-in-the
-  desc: Seattle got visited by the sounds of the American Southwest, weaving mariachi
-    horns, desert rhythms, and cinematic storytelling right here in our parking lot.
-    Poster design by Don Clark for Invisible Creatures.
-  year: 2025
-  type: Print
-  price: 45
-  purchase_url:
-  is_soldout: true
-  photo_duration: 2600
-  partner:
-  is_featured: false
-  is_visible: false
-  photos:
-  - title:
-    url: "/uploads/Calexico%20Concert.jpg"
 - title: ドームボックス "Dome Boxes"
   slug: ドームボックス-dome-boxes
   desc: We welcome each guest with a set of pristine Japanese hardwood boxes, crafted